Beyblade (manga): Manga

 Written and illustrated by Takao Aoki, Beyblade was serialized in Shogakukan's children's manga magazine CoroCoro Comic from August 10, 1999, to June 15, 2004.
 A gaiden, titled Shoot Gaiden Beyblade Daichi (シュート外伝 ベイブレード大地), was in parallel serialized in Bessatsu CoroCoro Comic from June 30, 2001, to December 29, 2003.
 Shogakukan collected both stories chapters in fourteen tankōbon volumes, released from January 20, 2000, to July 28, 2004.

 The manga was licensed for English release in North America by Viz Media, with the fourteen volumes released from October 20, 2004, to December 12, 2006.
-Chuang Yi published the series in English, with one edition in Singapore anda separate edition in Australia and New Zealand.
+Chuang Yi published the series in English, with one edition in Singapore and a separate edition in Australia and New Zealand.

 A second series by Aoki, titled Beyblade Rising (爆転SHOOT ベイブレード RISING, Bakuten Shūto Beiburēdo Rising), was serialized in Shogakukan's seinen manga magazine CoroCoro Aniki from July 15, 2016, until March 15, 2021, when the magazine ceased its publication; the series continued on the CoroCoro Online website, with two chapters published on June 15 and 25, respectively.
 Shogakukan collected its chapters in four tankōbon volumes, released from December 12, 2017, to August 11, 2021.